 - remain clean and orderly;

-- not be shared with others: and
+- not be shared with others; and

 - not contribute to students being late or to the disturbance of others.

 Please do not bring valuables or large amounts of money to school.
 Lockers and locks are the property of YRDSB, are on loan to students and may be accessed by Administration at any time without notice to, or permission from any person.
-The school is not responsible for damage or loss of student property.